GandhiCloudLab/mcm-monitoring-configuration-for-usecase-notification-alerts-not-sent/readme.md

 - Event Policies
 - Incident Policies

-This document explains about how to create and configure those objects for an use case `Notification Alerts are not sent`.
+This document explains about how to create and configure those objects for an use case `Notification messages are not received`.

-Here is the usecase and incident handling flow.
+Here is the use case and incident handling flow.

 <img src="images/027-notification-flow.png">